Empowering Prevention of Cervical Cancer: Women-inspired Strategies for Health (WISH) (2021-2022)

-Screening followed by treatment has lowered cervical cancer incidence in the U.S. by 70 percent; however, the situation is vastly different in low- and middle-income countries.
+Screening for cervical cancer in many low- and middle-income countries is as low as two to ten percent.
 Many women lack access to screening as well as knowledge of prevention and treatment.
 Far too many women suffer from stigma and shame.

 This Team in the News

-See related team, Empowering Prevention of Cervical Cancer: Women-inspired Strategies for Health (WISH) (2021-2022).
+See earlier related team, Empowering Prevention of Cervical Cancer: Women-inspired Strategies for Health (WISH) (2020-2021).

 - Wesley Hogan, Franklin Humanities Institute